 Walt Disney Studios Park is the smallest Disney park of all of them across the world, though they are trying to expand in recent years.

-This has some attractions that were taken out of Hollywood Studios at Disney World, including the Lights, Motor, Action car stunt show and the backlot tour.
+It used to have some attractions that were taken out of Hollywood Studios at Disney World, including the Lights, Motor, Action car stunt show and the backlot tour (the Lights, Motor Action show was closed in DLP in 2020)

-They also were the first to have the Ratatouille ride that is now coming to Epcot at Disney World, as well as a unique Nemo themed rollercoaster, Crush’s Coaster, that has you both going on a rollercoaster and going around in circles at the same time – not one for the motion sick!
+They also were the first to have the Ratatouille ride that has now come to Epcot at Disney World, as well as a unique Nemo themed rollercoaster, Crush’s Coaster, that has you both going on a rollercoaster and going around in circles at the same time – not one for the motion sick!

 This is a cute park to visit, but the lack of size does mean that if it weren’t for the Christmas shows, we could have done it in about half a day.